Zakarid Armenia

-History
+During the reign of George V and Bagrat V, the Zakarid territories once again reverted to the Kingdom of Georgia.
+The Zakarid dynasty continued to rule Ani until around 1350, when it was conquered and ravaged by the Chobanids.

+Inception

+Armenian historians of the 13th century Kirakos Gandzaketsi and Vardan the Great reported that Ivane's great grandfather "broke away from the Kurdish tribe of Babir", and established himself in northern Armenia.
+He then became a vassal and a possible relative of the Kjurikid dynasty of Armenian kings in the Tashir-Dzoraget region.
+He received a fortress and became a Christian of the Armenian Miaphysite Church.

-Following the collapse of the Bagratuni Dynasty of Armenia in 1045, Armenia was successively occupied by Byzantines and, following the Battle of Manzikert in 1071, by the Seljuks.
-Khosrov, the first historically traceable member of the Zakarid family, moved from Armenia to southern Georgia during the Seljuk invasions in the early 11th century.
+Following the collapse of the Bagratuni dynasty of Armenia in 1045, Armenia was successively occupied by Byzantines and, following the Battle of Manzikert in 1071, by the Seljuks.
+Khosrov Zakarian, the first historically traceable member of the Zakarid family, moved from Armenia to southern Georgia during the Seljuk invasions in the early 11th century.
 Over the next hundred years, the Zakarids gradually gained prominence at the Georgian court, where they became known as Mkhargrdzeli (Long-shoulder) or in Երկայնաբազուկ, (Yerkaynabazuk).
 A family legend says that this name was a reference to their Achaemenid ancestor Artaxerxes II the "Longarmed" (404–358 BC).

-During the 12th century, the Bagratids of Georgia enjoyed a resurgence in power, and managed to expand into Muslim-occupied Armenia.
+During the 12th century, the Bagratids of Georgia enjoyed a resurgence in power, and managed to expand into Seljuk-occupied Armenia.
 The former Armenian capital Ani would be captured five times between 1124 and 1209.
 Under King George III of Georgia, Sargis Zakarian was appointed as governor of Ani in 1161.
 In 1177, the Zakarids supported the monarchy against the insurgents during the rebellion of Prince Demna and the Orbeli family.
 The uprising was suppressed, and George III persecuted his opponents and elevated the Zakarids.

-Despite some complications in the reign of George III, the successes continued in the reign of the Queen Tamar.
-This was chiefly due to the Armenian generals Zakare and Ivane.
-Around the year 1199, they retook the city of Ani, and in 1201, Ani became the capital of Zakarid Armenia.
-Armenia was often governed as an independent state by the Zakarians.
-The volume of trade seems to have increased in the early 13th century, and under the Zakarid princes the city prospered, at least until the area was occupied by the Mongols in 1237.
-The Zakarians amassed a great fortune, governing all of northern Armenia; Zakare and his descendants ruled in northwestern Armenia with Ani as their capital, while Ivane and his offspring ruled eastern Armenia, including the city of Dvin.
-Eventually, their territories came to resemble those of Bagratid Armenia.